 However, an alternative way of researching target demographics is by asking people about their experiences of hate speech.
 Thus, in 2023 a group of academic researchers created a data set of questionnaire answers from a sample of 3,620 adolescents from forty-two schools across Germany and Switzerland.
 The researchers asked the respondents if they had witnessed, been victims of, or perpetrated online and offline hate speech over the previous twelve months and inquired about the identity characteristics of the targets of the hate speech.
 The study found that a greater percentage of the respondents referred to online hate speech that related to “skin color or origin” than to “gender or gender identity[,]” and that this ordering of prevalence among different kinds of hate speech was replicated for offline hate speech.
 Moreover, the size of the differential between the percentages of respondents referring to these two kinds of hate speech did not significantly alter as between offline and online hate speech.

 Since this study did not directly analyze (code and classify) corpuses of offline and online hate speech itself but, instead, used questionnaire answers based on adolescents reporting their experiences as witnesses, victims, and perpetrators of hate speech, one could question the accuracy of the self-reports.
-At least in this case, however, the researchers published appendices containing data broken down by the gender of the respondents.
+At least in this case, however, the researchers published tables containing data broken down by the gender of the respondents.
 Interestingly, the data shows that when it comes to what the respondents said about their experiences as victims of hate speech, a significantly higher percentage of female respondents referred to hate speech based on “gender or gender identity” (22%) as compared to the percentage of male respondents who referred to this same targeted characteristic (6%).
 In fact, when reporting their experiences as victims of hate speech, a higher percentage of female respondents referred to “gender or gender identity” (22%) than to “skin color or origin” (21%).
 The reverse was true of the males.
 When reporting their experiences as victims of hate speech, a higher percentage of male respondents referred to “skin color or origin” (24%) than to “gender or gender identity” (6%).
 Arguably, this can be explained by the fact that hate speech based on “gender or gender identity” is more likely to target females and that females are more likely to pick up on the gendered quality of hate speech.
 Importantly, however, these differential responses between females and males were the same for both online and offline hate speech.
 The results suggested that there is nothing significantly different about online as compared to offline hate speech in terms of target demographics.